artsy/artsy.github.io/_posts/2019-01-23-artsy-engineering-hiring.md

 competing assignments to work on.

-Many companies use take-home challenges early in the hiring process to shift the burden of evaluation from the company onto the candidates themselves.
+Many companies use take-home challenges early in the hiring process to shift the burden of evaluation from the company on to the candidates themselves.
 This unfairly excludes lots of potentially amazing colleagues.

 <aside>
   <div class="question">